 I have also found that people respond very positively when I am willing to admit that I don't understand something myself or am apprehensive or concerned about a project issue.
 If you project an air of infallibility, no one else is likely to admit a weakness.
-But, then, who wants to deal with a demigod?
-A little human frailty goes a long way toward breaking down barriers.
-I know this contradicts what some managers have been taught.
-The macho notion of infallibility has been with us for a long time, and I believe it is the cause of many of our organizational problems.
-It is time to abandon it for reality.
+But, then, who wants to There is no such thing as a stupid question-except perhaps the one you were afraid to ask.